nyu-cso-005-fa19/hw03-sol/README.md

 # Homework 3 (90 Points)

-The deadline for Homework 2 is Monday, October 21, 8pm.
-The late submission deadline is Monday, October 28, 8pm.
+The deadline for Homework 3 is Monday, November 11, 8pm.
+The late submission deadline is Monday, November 18, 8pm.

 ## Getting the code template